Bkper Agent

 |---|---|

-agent_parser_url |
+agent_parser_url_transaction |

-URL of an external extraction service for all files in this book.
-Account and group agent_parser_url take priority |
+URL of an external statement extraction service for all statement files in this book.
+Account and group agent_parser_url_transactions take priority |

 Events handled